funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** Cipher suite
-💡 A cipher suite specifies the algorithms used for a TLS session.
+💡 A cipher suite specifies all the algorithms used in a TLS session.

 </details>